davla/zygal/README.md

 source <(zygal-static)
 ```

-Below, how to autoload static script gneration with the most common zsh plugin
+Below, how to autoload static script generation with the most common zsh plugin
 managers.

 #### Antibody